roussniee/InvAlloReport/README.md

 - Designed a Power Automate flow to extract invoice line items using AI capabilities
 - Mapped invoice amounts to country entities using custom Excel logic
 - Automated 15+ months of data processing for multiple business regions
-- Built Power BI dashboards for visual breakdown of charges by country
+- Built Power BI reports and extracted data to Excel breakdowns of charges by country

 Improved accuracy and timeliness of journal entries for Accounts Payable